Are you a fund manager? Have you ever tried to open the same trade in 2 or more accounts simultaneously?

-LTC client EA has more customizable parameters, later on, you’ll receive thorough information about this, for now, let’s see an example of a buy order.
+LTC client EA has more customizable parameters.
+Later on, you’ll receive thorough information about this.
+For now, let’s see an example of a buy order.

 You can also use LTC to connect accounts between different brokers.

-Manage the risk of your client’s accounts with the same efficiency as you do with your own account
+Manage the risk of your client’s accounts with the same efficiency as you do with your account

 1. Risk Ratio (default).

-Imagine that you have 4 accounts:
+Imagine that you have four accounts:

 -Client 1 $10,000